arafat-hasan/postgres-notes/README.md

 You are now connected to database &quot;test&quot; as user &quot;arafat&quot;.
 ```

-#### Delete database
+## DROP DATABASE
 ```
 arafat_hasan=# DROP DATABASE test;
 DROP DATABASE
 ```

-### Create Table in database
+## CREATE TABLE

-We have to create a database again as we deleted the `test` database in previous step.
+We have to create a database again as we deleted the `test` database in the previous step.
 Here `\d` a list of tables, and there is no table in our newly created database.
 ```
 arafat=# CREATE DATABASE test;
 CREATE DATABASE